Recherche

 Overall objectives

-Smart city is a constantly reshaped concept, embracing the future of dense metropolitan areas, with references to efficient and sustainable infrastructure, improving citizens’ quality of life and protecting the environment.
-A consensus on the Smart City philosophy is however that it will be primarily achieved by leveraging a clever integration of Information and Communication Technologies (ICT) in the urban tissue.
+The main focus of the Agora team is on the specific challenges when considering wireless network architectures dedicated to urban environments, including connected and smart cities.
+The smart city represents a constantly reshaped concept, embracing the future of dense metropolitan areas.
+It refers to efficient and sustainable infrastructure, improving citizens’ quality of life, and protecting the environment.
+However, a consensus on the Smart City philosophy is that it will be primarily achieved by leveraging a clever integration of Information and Communication Technologies (ICT) in the urban tissue.

-Indeed, ICTs are enabling an evolution from the current duality between the real world and its digitized counterpart to a continuum in which digital contents and applications are seamlessly interacting with classical infrastructures and services.
-Smart Cities are often described by the digital services that they provide, which are inherently dependent on dense measurements of the city environment and activities, the collection of this data, their processing into information, and their redistribution.
-The networking infrastructure therefore plays a critical role in enabling advanced services, in particular the wireless infrastructure supporting high user density and mobility.
+Indeed, ICTs enable an evolution from the current duality between the physical world and its digitized counterpart to a continuum in which digital content and applications seamlessly interact with classical infrastructures and services.
+Smart Cities are often described by their digital services, which are inherently dependent on dense measurements of the city environment and activities, the collection of this data, its processing into information, and its redistribution.
+Therefore, the networking infrastructure is critical in enabling advanced services, particularly the wireless infrastructure that supports high user density and mobility.

-From a wireless networking viewpoint, the digitization of cities can be seen as a paradigm shift extending the Internet of Things (IoT) to a citizen-centric model in order to leverage the massive data collected by pervasive sensors, connected mobiles or fixed devices, and social applications.
-Note that our focus is not limited only to ICT in urban areas but can be extended to any scenario where coverage challenges meet density, such as satellite-IoT constellations or networks for rural areas.
+From a wireless networking viewpoint, the digitization of cities can be seen as a paradigm shift extending the Internet of Things (IoT) to a citizen-centric model to leverage the massive data collected by pervasive sensors, connected mobile or fixed devices, and social applications.
+We aim to capture these aspects and design network architectures and protocols that are relevant to them.

-The Agora research team aims at contributing to the following consequent challenges of data collection wireless networks in smart environments:
+The team aims to contribute to the following consequent challenges of data collection wireless networks in smart environments:

-• The deployment of dense networks is challenged by the scale of the problems and the versatility of the environment, with consequences on the optimization of the placement of both network devices and functions.
+• The deployment of dense networks is challenged by the scale of the problems and the versatility of the environment, with consequences on optimizing the placement of both network devices and functions.

-• Data collection and distribution communication protocols, designed for IoT network architectures, need a coherent rethinking to face issues on saturated cellular networks, star-topologies networks, and multi-hop networks unable to cover large areas.
+• Data collection and distribution communication protocols need a coherent rethinking to face issues on saturated cellular networks, star-topologies networks, and multi-hop networks unable to cover large areas.

-• Exploiting the data carried by the network opens new questions on the network deployment and usage, by understanding the spatio-temporal dynamics of the users, and on in-network computations in order to reduce the traffic load or enhance the quality of the data.
+• Exploiting the data carried by the network opens new questions on the network deployment and usage by understanding the spatio-temporal dynamics of the users and in-network computations to reduce the traffic load or enhance the data quality.

 Les commentaires sont clos.